apiflask/apiflask/docs/usage.md

 ```

 As default, APIFlask will use the name of the view function as the value of summary.
-If your view function named with `get_pet`, then the summary will be "Get Pet".
+If your view function is named with `get_pet`, then the summary will be "Get Pet".

-If the view function has docstring, then the first line of the docstring will be used as summary,
+If the view function has docstring, then the first line of the docstring will be used as the
-the lines after the empty line of the docstring will be used as description.
+summary, the lines after the empty line of the docstring will be used as the description.

 !!! note "The precedence of summary setting"
     ```